-Jimmy Eriksson is a Swedish racing driver who currently competes in the Blancpain GT Series.
+Jimmy Eriksson is a Swedish racing driver who competes in GT racing in recent time.
 He made a sports car debut in 2017, previously competing in several single-seater ladder series (GP2 Series, GP3 Series, Formula 3, Formula Renault).
 His greatest success so far is a victory in the German F3 Championship in 2012.

 His younger brother Joel Eriksson (born 1998) is also successful racer, becoming BMW driver in DTM in 2018.